terrimonster/puppet-control/Readme.md

 If you want to avoid having to wait for PE to download during the provisioning process and you have the Puppet Enterprise tarball lying around, just copy it over to provision/pe and that step will be skipped.

+The provision/provision.sh script contains the PE version that will be installed.
+You'll need to change it to downgrade/upgrade as needed.

 ### reference/
 Reference materials for Puppet workflow.